grpc/proposal/L82-core-event-engine.md

 remain valid for as long as gRPC holds a pointer to it.
-Application-provided EventEngines will not be shut down automatically when gRPC is shut down, it is the application's responsibility to shut down and clean up EventEngines when they are no longer needed.
+Application-provided EventEngines will not be shut down automatically when gRPC is shut down, it is the application's responsibility to shut down and clean up EventEngines when they are no longer needed, if shared\_ptr semantics aren't sufficient.

 ### Synchronous Server Implementation